UCREL/pymusas/docs/docs/usage/getting_started/intro.md

 ## Semantic Taggers

-As mentioned we have 3 different taggers; rule based, neural network (neural), and hybrid.
-A guide on how to choose the right tagger for you can be found in the [tagger comparison section below,](#tagger-comparison) of which in these section we also compare the taggers based on performance across various languages.
+As mentioned we have 3 different taggers; rule based, neural network (neural), and hybrid, these taggers are described in their respective sections below.
+A guide on how to choose the right tagger for you can be found in the [tagger comparison section below,](#tagger-comparison) of which in that section we also compare the taggers based on performance across various languages.

 :::tip
 The USAS special tags;